Accommodation

 Our accommodation has rooms and flats that are fully accessible and equipped for those with disabilities.
 The university is always ready to consider individual applications for adaptations that may be necessary in particular circumstances.

 Students with particular requirements should make contact with the university's Student Wellbeing (disability/dyslexia) Co-coordinators on 020 8331 7875.
-In addition, you should note any special needs on your application form and contact the Accommodation Service Team directly in order to ensure that staff are aware of your needs.
+In addition, you should note any special needs on your application form and contact the Accommodation Service Team directly in order to ensure that team members are aware of your needs.

 Medical conditions requiring hall accommodation